OPT Cybersecurity Analyst Jobs

 Focus on government contractors

 Federal contractors hire cybersecurity analysts at high volumes and often have established OPT processes.
-Look for roles at defense and intelligence contractors, which frequently sponsor H-1B after OPT due to consistent headcount and compliance infrastructure.
+Look for roles at defense and intelligence contractors, which frequently sponsor H-1B visa after OPT due to consistent headcount and compliance infrastructure.

 Get your CompTIA Security+ early